rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 Above, you have seen how the `Room` class is supposed to be *used* in code.
 We should be able to create rooms, and then connect different rooms to each other.
 The `__init__` method has already been implemented.

-The `Room` class has three other methods that manage connections.
+For you `TODO` are three other methods that manage connections.
 The main idea is to always use these methods to change or find connections, and never to access the `connections` dictionary from outside the `Room` class.

 Implement the `add_connection`, `has_connection` and `get_connection` methods.